Positive Behavior Programs

 Honor Roll is a special accommodation awarded to students who reach certain academic goals throughout the year.
 You must be in grades 4-6 to be eligible for the program.

 - Principal's Honor Roll is awarded to students who receive all A's on their report card and demonstrate satisfactory citizenship.

 - Honor Roll is awarded to students who receive all A's and B's on their report card.

 Report cards are given out each trimester.
 Students have three opportunities over the course of the school year to reach Honor Roll.

 K-Kids which also supports Project Cornerstone where the students go through an Expect Respect Training Day.

-Students are recognize by the points they earn from reading books and passing commprehension quizzes of those books.
+Students are recognized by the points they earn from reading books and passing comprehension quizzes of those books.

 The Carolyn Clark PBIS team believes that schools can only be successful when they help children to grow academically, socially and emotionally.
 In order for this to happen, it is important that we establish a safe environment.
 It is our goal to create an atmosphere for learning by setting clear expectations and directly teaching students about our expectations.
 Using the PBIS (Positive Behavior Interventions and Supports) program helps us to create a happy and safe environment for all our students.
 To learn more about our PBIS program, please see our PBIS Corner.